frkn-dev/FRKN/instructions/en/Linux.md

 # Note: You may need to enter the import password, which can be found
 #       in the output of the IKEv2 helper script.
 If the output does not
 #       contain an import password, press Enter to continue.
+# Note: If you have unsupported error, add -legacy flag
 openssl pkcs12 -in vpnclient.p12 -cacerts -nokeys -out ikev2vpnca.cer
 openssl pkcs12 -in vpnclient.p12 -clcerts -nokeys -out vpnclient.cer
 openssl pkcs12 -in vpnclient.p12 -nocerts -nodes  -out vpnclient.key